harris-ippp/harris-ippp.github.io/index.md

 ## Quizzes (15%)

 There will be a short (less than 5 minutes) quiz in lecture about every other week.
-Quizzes will be annouced at least a week in advance.
+Quizzes will be announced at least a week in advance.

 ## Curve